z-mrr/z-mrr/README.md

-### Hi there 👋
+###👋 hi there
+🧩 student at 42
-Still finding the time to pimp my github ⚒️
+🪄 sill finding the time to pimp my github

 <!--
 **zetir/zetir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.